Panel discussion: 'How can universities, researchers and urban actors collaborate on local green transition initiatives?'

 Magazine about Climate IT

-Reset is a climate magazine by ITU faculty that problematizes the role of IT in the climate emergency.
-Currently, two issues have been published and a third is in the making.
+RESET is a climate magazine by ITU faculty and students that problematizes the role of IT in the climate emergency.
+Currently, three issues have been published.

 You can read the full magazine online by clicking below or get a physical copy here at the ITU (on recycled paper!).